How Long Do Running Shoes Last?

 Two runners run side by side in the golden glow of a sunset.

 • Dry them out.
 You shoes will eventually get wet, whether it's an unexpected downpour or you sweat until they're soaked.
 After that happens, it’s important to dry your shoes out to keep them in top shape (and funk-free).
-Stuff some old newspaper in them to dry them quickly, or let them air out for a couple days before running again.
+Stuff some old newspaper in them to dry them quickly, or let them air out for a couple days before wearing your running shoes again.

 • Clean them up.
 Like running in the rain, your shoes will also probably encounter mud or dirt on your runs.
 Dirt can be abrasive to the shoe’s upper, causing it to wear out prematurely.